fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-00.md

 TURN port (3478).
 Some firewalls MAY choose to only allow flows where the destination port on the outside of the firewall is one of theses.

-The STUN ORGIN attributes {{I-D.ietf-tram-stun-origin}} caries the origin of the web page that caused the various STUN requests.
-So for example, if a browser was on a page such at example.com and that page used the WebRTC calls to set up a connection, the stun requests would origin would include example.com.
+The STUN ORIGIN attributes {{I-D.ietf-tram-stun-origin}} carries the origin of the web page that caused the various STUN requests.
+So for example, if a browser was on a page such at example.com and that page used the WebRTC calls to set up a connection, the STUN request's ORIGIN attrubute would include example.com.
 This allows the firewall to see the web applications (in this case, example.com) that is requesting the pin hole be opened.
 The firewall MAY have a white list or black list for domain in STUN ORIGIN.